 The dermal filler technique is cost-efficient compare to surgical procedures available in the market.
 Dermal filler has applications other than aging, such as HIV-induced facial lipoatrophy, in the treatment of paralyzed vocal cords, enhancement of the dorsal area of the hand.

-The rising use of Hyaluronic acid (HA) in people is driving the global dermal fillers market growth.
+Y-O-Y growth in the usage of Hyaluronic acid (HA) among people is expected to drive the global dermal fillers market growth.

 The key market players are working on new and more advanced techniques to improve the treatment and expand the product portfolio as the treatment lasts for 6 to 12 months, which is expected to drive the dermal filler market growth.
 There is an increasing demand for youth, and aesthetic facial skin is one of the market drivers.

-The rising adoption of aesthetic (cosmetic) devices in developed countries is becoming more common, which favors the global dermal fillers market growth.
+The rising adoption of aesthetic (cosmetic) devices in developed countries is becoming more common, favoring global dermal fillers market growth.

 The FDA recommends that all dermal filler packets be thoroughly inspected for authenticity.
 In March 2017, July 2018, and October 2018, the FDA became aware of counterfeit products being sold and used in the United States, reported by FDA.
 With growing awareness of cosmetic anti-aging processes and the rise in the prevalence of minimally invasive surgeries throughout the forecast period, the market is expected to grow lucratively.
 Moreover, the emergence of technologically advanced and user-friendly products coupled with other factors such as increasing social acceptance for aesthetic products and the expansion strategies of market players in emerging countries are expected to drive market growth over the coming years.